-This section of our Notice explains how we may use and disclose your medical information, including behavioral health information, without your authorization in order to provide health care, obtain payment for that health care, and operate our business efficiently.
+This section of our Notice explains how we may use and disclose your medical information, including behavioral health, without your authorization in order to provide healthcare, obtain payment for that healthcare, and operate our business efficiently.
 This section also mentions several other circumstances in which we may use or disclose your medical information.
-For more information about any of these uses or disclosures, or about any of our privacy policies, procedures or practices, contact our Privacy and Security Officer at 1-866-610-2273.
+For more information about any of these uses or disclosures, or about any of our privacy policies, procedures or practices, contact our Privacy and Security Officer at 866-610-2273.

-Commonwealth Care Alliance’s model of care requires working together with physicians and other care providers (including behavioral and mental health professionals, and Long Term Support Coordinators) to provide medical services to Commonwealth Care Alliance’s members.
-Commonwealth Care Alliance professional staff, physicians and other care providers (referred to as “Care Team”) have access to your Centralized Enrollee Record (where your medical information is stored and maintained) and share protected health information (PHI), including behavioral health information, with each other as needed to perform treatment, payment, and health care operation activities as permitted by law.
+Our model of care requires working together with physicians and other care providers (including behavioral and mental health professionals, and long-term support coordinators) to provide medical services to our members.
+Our professional staff, physicians, and other care providers (referred to as “care team”) have access to your Centralized Enrollee Record (where your medical information is stored and maintained) and share protected health information (PHI), including behavioral health information with each other as needed to perform treatment, payment, and healthcare operation activities as permitted by law.

-For Treatment: We may use and disclose medical information, including behavioral health information, to provide, coordinate or manage your health care and related services.
-This may include communicating with other health care providers regarding your treatment and coordinating and managing your health care with others.
+For Treatment: We may use and disclose medical information, including behavioral health to provide, coordinate or manage your healthcare and related services.
+This may include communicating with other healthcare providers regarding your treatment and coordinating and managing your healthcare with others.

-For Payment: We may use and disclose your medical information, including behavioral health information, to obtain payment for health care services that you received.
+For Payment: We may use and disclose your medical information, including behavioral health to obtain payment for healthcare services that you received.

-Exception: You may restrict disclosure of medical information relevant to a treatment for which you paid out of pocket and for which Commonwealth Care Alliance paid nothing for.
+Exception: You may restrict disclosure of medical information relevant to a treatment for which you paid out of pocket and for which Commonwealth Care Alliance, Inc. paid nothing for.

-- Review and improve the quality, efficiency and cost of care that Commonwealth Care Alliance provides to you and our other members.
+- Review and improve the quality, efficiency, and cost of care that Commonwealth Care Alliance, Inc. provides to you and our other members.

 - Cooperating with other organizations that assess the quality of the care of others including government agencies and private organizations.